Skip to main content

 Other duties they carry out include:

-• organising the removal of fly-tipping, litter and graffiti
+• organising the removal of fly-tipping and litter

 • dealing with vandalism and removal of syringes and needles